hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Make names unique

-*Guideline.* Don’t overwrite (shadow) a name with a duplicate name in the same scope.
+*Guideline.* Don’t overwrite a name with a duplicate name in the same scope.
-In Java, for example, a local variable hides a class field that has the same name.
+In Java, for example, a local variable ‘shadows’ a class field that has the same name.
 Adopt a convention that prevents ambiguity in which name the programmer intended to refer to.

 *Refactoring.* Add words to one of the names clarify the difference between contexts.